 - KeyCDN: I’m using it, and its pay-as-you-go price model is very affordable.
 You can start a free trial too that also without a credit card.
 Get 250GB Bandwidth credit only here.

 - MaxCDN: It’s one of the most popular among all of the CDN providers.
 Their top-notch performance can impress you even.
 I’ve seen many popular websites using them, so they are very respective in the field.

-- Amazon Cloudfront: They are currently offering 1 year free tier, that mean you can use Cloudfront for free of cost for 1 year.
+- Amazon CloudFront: They are currently offering 1-year free tier, that means you can use CloudFront for free of cost for 1 year.
 But they have putted some limits that you should consider before you start jumping with joy.
-However, after tier you can avail their service for lower prices.
+However, after tier, you can avail their service for lower prices.

 Content delivery networks are everywhere and playing very important roles for many websites.
 Even websites like Facebook and Google use them as they speed up their sites’ loading time.

-Google was used to provide this service for free of cost, but just a few years latter they stopped it.
+Google was used to provide this service for free of cost, but just a few years later they stopped it.